mrange/benchmarksgame/src/mandelbrot/README.md

   }
 ```

-We also switched to single-precision floats which means that
+We also switched to single-precision floats.

+So by processing 8 pixels at the time rather than 2 pixels at the time we would expect this to perform roughly 4x faster than `mandelbrot_6`.

 ## Appendix